Finn Wittrock: Career

 In August 2018, he starred with Kristen Stewart in the music video for Indie band Interpol's music video for "If You Really Love Nothing".

 Wittrock co-starred as Judy Garland's fifth and final husband Mickey Deans in the biopic Judy (2019), directed by Rupert Goold.
 In January 2019, it was announced that Wittrock will star in the upcoming Netflix drama series Ratched, as well as appearing in one episode of American Horror Story: 1984.

-In April 2021, Wittrock had officially been cast as Guy Gardner for the HBO Max live action television series based on Green Lantern, Lanterns.
+In April 2021, Wittrock had officially been cast as Guy Gardner for the HBO Max live action television series based on Green Lantern.
+In July 2022, the series was confirmed to have been undergoing rewrites, and the start of production had been delayed.
+In an interview, Wittrock claimed that the series was still in production.
+In January 2023 the DC Studios co-president James Gunn, announced a new slate of projects that were going to serve as a reboot of the DC Extended Universe.
+Among these projects was a Green Lantern series titled, Lanterns.
+This series was going to be focused on the Hal Jordan version of Green Lantern.
+It was unknown at the time whether or not Wittrock was still involved.
+It was speculated that the majority of actors involved in the DCEU would be recast, and that all prior plans for DC in film or TV had been cancelled, leading to intense backlash from fans, but a clear answer was never given.
+In July 2023 Gunn announced that he had chosen to cast frequent collaborator Nathan Fillion as the Guy Gardener character, effectively replacing Wittrock.

+In 2024, Wittrock appeared in the autobiographic documentary Steve! (martin): a documentary in two pieces (Apple TV).
+In it, he plays Steve Martin's father, Glenn, in a skit based on Martin's play WASP.

 Personal life

 On October 18, 2014, Wittrock married his longtime girlfriend and fellow Juilliard graduate, Sarah Roberts, in a private ceremony.
 In March 2019, the couple had a son, Jude.